 Color of Rug

 The color of your new area rug is one of the most personal and subjective elements of the buying process.
 Certain colors can invoke emotional feelings.
 Bright colors like red or orange can stimulate whereas cooler colors like blue or purple can relax.
 In your search, you’ll notice new styles with beautiful shades of grey, silver and lavender as well as black, gold and rich smoky blues.
-Color combinations can really be fun, if you are prepared and plan ahead.

 Contact us .. and visit us in our Gallery Style Showroom at 127th and Metcalf Avenue Overland Park, KS… we are good at coordinating colors!